lxjv/concorde/src/pages/contact.md

 - Instagram / Threads: I need it to talk to family - [@lakerturner](https://instagram.com/lakerturner)

 - Twitter: I have no account on Twitter because of the current management, and will only return when he is overthrown.
-- Reddit: I do *have* an account but i only use it for bands i like that dont have a community outside of Reddit.
+- Reddit: I do *have* an account but I only use it for bands I like that dont have a community outside of Reddit.

 ### Messaging

 - Discord: @lxjv or join my [very dead server](https://laker.tech/discord) {discord}
+- XMPP: @la@omg.lol - The server is currently, ahem *quite broken* but Adam is working on it as we speak <3
 - Telegram [@laker78](https://t.me/laker78)
 - iMessage is the same as my email
 - ask me for my phone number or signal